fonttools/fontbakery/BRIEF.md

 These tools are used by @davelab6 to onboard both new families and updates to existing families.
 By making them available to all type designers and font engineers, we hope to empower everyone to get their font projects into a complete and tested state and ready to onboard into Google Fonts.
-The tools will act as an educational resource for type designers to learn about technical quality issues, because if font designers do the right early on that reduces the amount of work at project delivery time.
+The tools will act as an educational resource for type designers to learn about technical quality issues, because if font designers do the right thing early on that reduces the amount of work at project delivery time.

 The tools are command-line based to allow work on various platforms in a consistent and reproducible way.
 They reflect the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy):